Client feedback on business brokers & business transfer agents they used

 Included in the database is detailed profile information on these firms - their modus operandi, the sectors / industries they specialise in selling, the fees they charge, the geographical area they cover, what previous clients have had to say about them ... and much more.

 Engaging the right broker can give you a 500% better chance of selling your business and gain you between 50% - 200% more on the price you get.
-This page tells you about the service we provide to assist you with the broker choice.
+This page tells you about the service we provide to assist you with the broker choice, and here are some case studies of clients I've matched with brokers.
 Contact me if you want my assistance or have some questions you'd like to run by me.

 Click the button below if you'd like to enquire about our service of matching you with the right broker for YOUR business ... and getting you the right price and the right terms.
 Whichever broker you're using, we can probably save you several thousand pounds in fees and costs.
 In some cases we've saved clients six figure sums (read our case studies and testimonials)!